 ● towel and washcloth

-● dorje and bell (no need if you have not taken an empowerment)
+● dorje and bell (only if you have not taken an appropriate empowerment)

 ● mandala set (this can help with visualization, but is optional)

 ● offerings for the altar (You can bring snacks you enjoy to share with others.
 Please check that they do not contain eggs, radish, onion, garlic, or meat)

 ● loose, layered clothing (jeans can be uncomfortable for sitting on a meditation cushion)